 “It’s been so long since I felt like a little girl in love with books again.
 Treasure Island, Island of the Blue Dolphins, The Yearling, lazing around on a spot of sunshine totally engrossed in this other, historical world, that’s how I feel about Will Poole’s Island.” — Suzanne Kingsbury, author of The Summer Fletcher Greel Loved Me

-Hardcover, paperback, and Kindle editions were released in 2014 by Namelos Editions, where the book’s editor was the excellent Stephen Roxburgh, formerly the founding editor or Front Street Books.
+Hardcover, paperback, and Kindle editions were originally published by Namelos Editions, where the book’s editor was the excellent Stephen Roxburgh, formerly the founding editor or Front Street Books.
 Click to read Stephen’s entertaining account of his work as Roald Dahl’s editor for The Witches.